drewletcher/text-data-parser/README.md

   "RowAsObject.hasHeader": true
   // headers - comma separated list of column names for data, default none.
 When not defined the first table row encountered will be treated as column names.
   "RowAsObject.headers": []

-  /* RepeatCellTransform options */

-  // column - column index of cell to repeat, default 0.
-  "RepeatCell.column": 0

-  /* RepeatHeadingTransform options */

-  // hasHeaders - data has a header row, if true and headers set then headers overrides header row.
-  "RepeatHeading.hasHeader": true
-  // header - column name for the repeating heading field.
-Can optionally contain suffix :m:n with index for inserting into header and data rows.
-  "RepeatHeading.header": "subheading:0:0"

   /* HTTP options */
   // see HTTP Options below